EthanRBradford/ForrestBradford.com/events.md

 ---
 Here are some opportunities for you to meet Forrest in person:
 * <a href="GranvilleFair.html">Granville Harvest Fair</a>, October 6-8, 8:00 am - 3:30 pm
+* Southwick Democrats, October 11, 7:00 pm, Southwick Town Hall

+Past events:
 * Shane’s Foundation Golf Tournament, October 6, 5:00 pm, Oak Ridge Golf Club
 * <a href="rally2.html">Rally, with Chili!</a> Sunday, October 7th, at 5:00 pm; Oxford St., Agawam
-* Southwick Democrats, October 11, 7:00 pm, Southwick Town Hall